-In 1925, a motion picture known as The Lost World, a silent fantasy monster adventure film adapted from Arthur Conan Doyle’s 1912 novel was released upon the world and single-handedly changed the way Hollywood made feature films forever.
-The movie boasted something that no other motion picture could…the technical brilliance of special effects maestro Willis O’Brien.
-His pioneering work creating the most realistic dinosaurs ever seen on screen earned him the admiration of the Hollywood hierarchy and when moviemakers Merian C. Cooper and Ernest B. Schoedsack approached him to create an image of iconic proportions, he leapt at the chance.
+In 1925, a motion picture is known as The Lost World, a silent fantasy monster adventure film adapted from Arthur Conan Doyle’s 1912 novel was released upon the world.
+And single-handedly changed the way Hollywood made feature films forever.
+The movie boasted something that no other motion picture could.
+The technical brilliance of special effects maestro Willis O’Brien.
+His pioneering work creating the most realistic dinosaurs ever seen on screen earned him the admiration of the Hollywood hierarchy.
+And when moviemakers Merian C. Cooper and Ernest B. Schoedsack approached him to create an image of iconic proportions, he leaped at the chance.

 KING KONG (1933)

-The stop-motion pioneer began work on King Kong, a concept described to him as and what went on to be immortalized as “The Eighth Wonder of the World”, a creature that was not only ferocious but had a kind heart that yearned for a companion.
-The creature in mind was an ape, a gorilla of monstrous proportions that held an island of natives in the grip of deadly fear.
+The stop-motion pioneer began work on King Kong, a concept described to him as and what went on to be immortalized as “The Eighth Wonder of the World”.
+A creature that was not only ferocious but had a kind heart that yearned for a companion.
+The creature in mind was an ape.
+A gorilla of monstrous proportions.
+One that held an island of natives in the grip of deadly fear.
 The island was carved into the shape of a skull and was shrouded by a veil of thick white fog concealing it from the eyes of man.

 The narrative of the movie was as intricate as it was enticing and capitalized on the tale of beauty and the beast.
-Successful movie director Carl Denham hires struggling actress Ann Darrow to portray the lead in his next motion picture, a tale of exotic hidden locations and colossal monsters.
-As events unfold, Ann finds herself in the clutches of the mighty ape King Kong whose affections for the human are romantically inclined and devotes himself to defending her from the dangers of the island.
-The movie would find the king of Skull Island battling against a Tyrannosaurs Rex, a giant Pterosaur and the pursuant band of men tasked with rescuing her from Kong’s clutches.
+Successful movie director Carl Denham hires struggling actress Ann Darrow to portray the lead in his next motion picture.
+A tale of exotic hidden locations and colossal monsters.
+As events unfold, Ann finds herself in the clutches of the mighty ape King Kong.
+Whose affections for the human are romantically inclined and devotes himself to defending her from the dangers of the island.
+The movie would find the king of Skull Island battling against a Tyrannosaurus Rex, a giant Pterosaur, and the pursuant band of men tasked with rescuing her from Kong’s clutches.

-The sequences were incredible and with his mastery of stop-motion animation thrust into the limelight, the movie was released to an expectant audience in 1933 to universal acclaim and shocked the world forever.
+The sequences were incredible.
+And with his mastery of stop-motion animation thrust into the limelight, the movie was released to an expectant audience in 1933 to universal acclaim.
+And it shocked the world.
 The iconic monster terrified audiences across the globe who were captive to the creature’s grip of deadly fear that would stand the test of time for decades.
-Kong went on to dominate the world of cinema for over forty years before Hollywood producer, Dino De Laurentiis believed the time was right for an updated version focussing on the modern world encountering the king of skull island.
+Kong went on to dominate the world of cinema for over forty years.
+Before Hollywood producer, Dino De Laurentiis believed the time was right for a modernized version.

 KING KONG (1976)